- Live Rates

 Part of the great appeal of residential income property (like your rental home) is that it has a strong tendency to increase in value – in other words, it appreciates.
-With the strong demand for housing, prices in the Seattle Metropolitan area increased 2.2% over the past 12 months.
+With the strong demand for housing, prices in Seattle increased 9.8% over the past 12 months.

 This means that if your $500,000 home rises in value 5% over the next few months, it will be worth $525,000.
 And if this trend continues, over $550,000 the next year.
 Your equity will have increased from $150,000 to $200,000 in two years – a 33% increase.